cherrypy/cherrypy/sphinx/source/index.rst

 Logging is an important task in any application.
 CherryPy will log all incoming requests as well as protocol errors.

+To do so, CherryPy manages two loggers:

+- an access one that logs every incoming requests
+- an application/error log that traces errors or other application-level messages

 Your application may leverage that second logger by calling :func:`cherrypy.log()`.